SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Fairmont Hotel sits at the top of the hill in the Nob Hill neighborhood.
 This hotel is where the United Nations Charter was drafted in 1945.

-You can either stroll the lobby on your own or take the free Nob Hill walking tour offered by SF City Guides (part of the SF Public Library).
+You can either stroll the lobby on your own to discover its history or take the free Nob Hill walking tour offered by SF City Guides (part of the SF Public Library).

 >> More about the Fairmont